 - A 10-12 page craft essay which includes the following:

 - An explanation of the thematic concerns evident in the portfolio.

 - A discussion of the stylistic techniques employed in the portfolio.

 - An analysis of revision of one poem, short story, or essay in which you give detailed examples of both line level and larger, thematic revisions to the piece.

 - A description of the texts and authors that have shaped the writer’s work, and the portfolio, specifically.

 - An updated résumé or curriculum vitae.

 - A 30-50 page portfolio of creative work.
-The portfolio itself may be composed of short stories, poems, or a mixture of both.
+The portfolio itself may be composed of short stories, poems, essays, or a mixture of the above.
 Much of this work will have been initiated in classes at Auburn, although it will be significantly revised and developed for the portfolio.

 - A brief writing project.
 These can be one or more of the following:

 - Sample syllabi and lesson plans